bitstarr/sebastianlaube/user/themes/laube/readme.md

-# Grav Theme Boilerplate "Chassis"
+# Grav Theme Laube

-This is a WIP starting point for custom themes for grav CMS.
+This build upon my [grav theme boilerplate chassis](https://github.com/bitstarr/grav-theme-chassis).

 We are using some gulp magic to help with boring and repetitive tasks.
 Please learn first about the file structure and the way assets are organized and processed in this project.